eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ) -> Result<(), Status> { .. }
 ```

-The `register_entities` function in this sample digital twin provider exemplifies the process of registering with the In-Vehicle Digital Twin Service.
+The `register_entities` function in this Rust sample digital twin provider showcases the process of registering with the In-Vehicle Digital Twin Service.

-### 2.1 Run Sample Digital Twin Provider
+#### Run the Sample Digital Twin Provider

 Please refer to these [instructions](../../../README.md#mixed-sample) to run your sample digital twin provider.

-## 3. (Optional) Add Managed Subscribe to Digital Twin Provider
+## 3. Add Managed Subscribe to Digital Twin Provider

->[Managed Subscribe:](../../../samples/managed_subscribe/README.md#introduction) "The managed subscribe sample shows how Ibeji can extend its functionality with modules to give providers and consumers more capabilities.
+>[Managed Subscribe:](../../../samples/managed_subscribe/README.md#introduction) The managed subscribe sample shows how Ibeji can extend its functionality with modules to give providers and consumers more capabilities.
 This sample utilizes the 'Managed Subscribe' module to allow a consumer to get an MQTT subscription for the AmbientAirTemperature value of a vehicle at a specific frequency in milliseconds.
-The provider, through the module, will publish the temperature value at the requested frequency for each consumer on its own topic and once the consumer disconnects it will stop publishing to that dynamically generated topic".
+The provider, through the module, will publish the temperature value at the requested frequency for each consumer on its own topic and once the consumer disconnects it will stop publishing to that dynamically generated topic.

-Adding the `Managed Subscribe` module for your digital twin provider is optional.
+Adding the `Managed Subscribe` module for your digital twin provider is **optional**.
 However, here are some reasons why you might want to consider using the `Managed Subscribe` module for your digital twin provider:

 - Efficient Data Management: Allows your digital twin provider to efficiently manage the data being sent to its digital twin consumers.
 Your digital twin provider only needs to publish data when there is a change, so it reduces unnecessary data transmission.